 ARM investigators recently conducted undercover investigations of the largest cattle fair in Asia, held every November in the small village of Sonepur (inside the state of Bihar), India.
-Every year, a gathering of people, otherwise referred to as a ‘Mela’, come together to not only attend for the cattle but also to trade and buy a vast amount of animals including wildlife are famously traded and sold, many of them, illegally.
+Every year, many gather, otherwise referred to as a ‘Mela,’ to not only attend but to trade and buy a vast amount of animals, including wildlife.
+They are famously traded and sold, many of them illegally.

-The fair begins as a religious hindu festival where thousands of attendees kick of festivities by bathing in the Gandak river and practice hindu rituals.
-For the first couple of days of Sonepur Mela, prayers and ritualistic ceremonies are the focal points for fair goers.
-Following these religious first few days, pilgrims return to their villages and the Mela turns into a fair, animal trade and amusement park.
+The fair begins as a religious Hindu festival where thousands of attendees kick off festivities by bathing in the Gandak river and practice Hindu rituals.
+For the first couple of days of Sonepur Mela, prayers and ritualistic ceremonies are the focal points for fairgoers.
+Following these holy early few days, pilgrims return to their villages, and the Mela turns into a fair, animal trade and amusement park.

-This gathering is the only one on India where such a large number of elephants are on display to be sold.
-Fair-goers who captured and transported Asian Elephants to sell and trade at the fair are doing so without legal capability.
-Acquiring, possessing, disposing of or transporting Asian Elephants without written permission of the Chief Wildlife Warden or the Authorized officer under Section 40 (2) of the Wildlife Protection Act, 1972 is not permitted.
-It is however, being done at this fair despite the clarity of legal provisions.
-As well, under this act, Section 43 restricts the sale, purchase or transfers of captive elephants from one person to another for monetary consideration or any other profitable gain.
-Bull, horse and bird sales though still thrive throughout markets and accumulate high profits as well.
+This gathering is the only one in India where such a large number of elephants are on display for sale.
+Fairgoers who captured and transported Asian Elephants to sell and trade at the fair are doing so without legal capability.
+Acquiring, possessing, disposing of, or transporting Asian Elephants without written permission of the Chief Wildlife Warden or the Authorized officer under Section 40 (2) of the Wildlife Protection Act, 1972, is not permitted.
+It is, however, happening at this fair despite the clarity of legal provisions.
+Under this act, Section 43 restricts the sale, purchase, or transfers of captive elephants from one person to another for monetary consideration or any other profitable gain.
+Bull, horse, and bird sales though still thrive throughout markets and accumulate high profits as well.

 Sonepur Mela is also widely known for its bird markets and trade or Chiriya Bazaar.
 Many birds sold in these markets are exotic or indigenous birds.
 Native birds on sale are suspected to be a protected species that have been caught in the wild and brought to the markets by people of India without legal permission.

-Besides the trade and illegal sales of animals including wildlife, various goods are also sold and traded.
+Aside from the trade and illegal sales of animals, including wildlife, various goods are also sold and traded.
 These include clothing, food, beauty products, electronics, and cars.
 The festival also provides attendees plenty of entertainment and commercial activities.
-Attractions such as ferris wheels and rides, circus events, performances, and stunt rides performed by men riding motorcycles and cars inside of an arena called the “Well of Death” which is an enclosed circular stadium where they practice dangerous stunts along the walls of the “Well”.
+Attractions such as Ferris Wheels and rides, circus events, performances, and stunt rides performed by men riding motorcycles and cars inside an arena called the “Well of Death” an enclosed circular stadium they practice dangerous stunts along the walls of the “Well.”